ereiskind/nolcat/docs/source/roadmap.rst

 Iteration: Get SUSHI Credentials from Alma
 ==========================================
+* Add way to determine if data should be fetched from Alma or the JSON file at the beginning of ``nolcat.modules.StatisticsSources.fetch_SUSHI_information()``
 * Write "Retrieve Data from Alma" subsection of ``nolcat.modules.StatisticsSources.fetch_SUSHI_information()``

 Iteration: Add User Accounts to Restrict Access